 Number of servers: 2,000+ | Server locations: 148 | IP addresses: 30,000 | Maximum devices supported: 3

-It’s no wonder ExpressVPN is routinely among our top choices for best VPN provider.
+It’s no wonder ExpressVPN is routinely among our top choices for highest rated VPN provider.
 The service has it all: 2,000+ fast servers with above-average speeds in 148 locations dispersed across 94 countries.
 You also get an excellent range of native mobile and desktop clients, as well as browser extensions, and DNS content unblocking for accessing a wide array of streaming services.

 There’s also P2P support and tons of easy-to-follow material to get the service up and running, while 24/7 live customer support will answer any questions you may have.
 Security and privacy are both top notch with 256-bit encryption alongside a ‘zero-knowledge’ DNS solution, multiple protocol support, and a clear no logs policy.

 The only real downside is that there is no free plan or trial, but you do get a 30-day refund policy if you’re not satisfied.
 Granted, ExpressVPN isn’t the cheapest VPN provider out there, but you can grab this service via an affordable annual plan (which gives you three months extra).
 The packages available are: